Pavel-Gs/pg_portfolio/README.md

 As far as I'm aware, there is no way to create routes natively in React.
 But there are libraries, which can provide that functionality.
 React-router is one of them.

 ### `SASS`
-I prefer to use SASS instead of regular CSS, primarily due to the nesting capability (at the moment of making that app, "styled react components" did not have full VSCode support).
+I prefer to use SASS instead of regular CSS, primarily due to the nesting capability.

 ## Integrations
 ### `Normalized CSS`